-Undergraduate students at Boston University who have taken at least two philosophy classes by the end of the spring semester in which they apply are eligible to apply for the Karbank Fellowship.
-The purpose of these Fellowships is to assist students in pursuing their philosophical reflections in a number of ways and venues.
-For example, a student interested in environmental ethics might intern for a nonprofit doing environmental work, or for a legal firm involved in environmental litigation, or for an organization that seeks new ways of resolving to press environmental issues whether global or local (these new ways could include policy proposals, or new technologies, or sustainability initiatives here at BU, or involve hands-on fieldwork—to mention but a few possibilities).
+The Philosophy Department at Boston University is pleased to announce this year’s competition for Karbank Fellowships for undergraduate BU students who will have taken at least two philosophy classes at BU by the end of the Spring semester, 2022.
+The purpose of these Fellowships is to assist students in pursuing their philosophical reflections in any of a number of ways and venues.
+For example, a student interested in environmental ethics might intern for a nonprofit doing environmental work, or for a legal firm involved in environmental litigation, or for an organization that seeks new ways of resolving pressing environmental issues whether global or local (these new ways could include policy proposals, or new technologies, or sustainability initiatives here at BU, or involve hands-on field work—to mention but a few possibilities).
 Although we are especially receptive to projects pertaining to environmental issues, the Fellowships are not limited to projects related to those issues.
 Any structured activity, study, or hands-on experience that would significantly enrich the student’s philosophical understanding of self and world is a candidate for support.
 While holding an internship or working at a nonprofit organization are obvious ways to achieve this aim, the evaluation committee will also consider proposals that involve such things as taking a relevant course that cannot be taken at BU, or pursuing in one way or another a relevant branch of study.

 2020 Karbank Fellows